-In today’s Australian market, there exists a broad range of pavers and other hardscape materials for landscaping private properties and commercial projects.
+Today in the Australian market there exists a broad range of pavers and other hardscape materials for landscaping private properties and commercial projects.

-When we talk about paving for private properties, generally residents are strongly involved in making the final decision, as in most cases they’ll be living in the house for over 10 years.
-Furthermore, the landscape should also aim to add value to the property.
+When we talk about private properties generally residents are involved in making the final decision.
+This is an important decision as the homeowner will in most cases be living in the house for over 10 years, furthermore the landscape needs to add value to the property.

-Utilising natural stone for your paved area has some distinct advantages over concrete or masonry paver alternatives.
-These benefits include:
+Utilising natural stone for your paved area has some distinct advantages over concrete or masonry paver alternatives, which include:

 • Impressive slip and scratch resistance